geudde/attic-chest/pages/02.season-1/09.meeting-09/08.constellation-4/docs.md

 Thalia, Melpomene, had been at the play,
 And Clio, Urania, were as busy as they.
 In the morn, with a smile, gay Thalia thus said
-“I’ve a plan my dear Sisters I want you to aid
+“I’ve a plan my dear sisters I want you to aid
 I hope you will like it, and not think it strange,
 ’Tis to have on Mercurius a noble revenge.
 If Apollo e’en wished us,” she said, “to leave town